 Addressing violations of the standards of conduct

 Formal reporting and enforcement mechanisms will be added as the community structure develops.
-In the meantime, if you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the C4DISC convener (Melanie Dolechek, email@example.com), who will work with the founding organization representatives to determine the appropriate course of action.
+In the meantime, if you are being harassed, notice that someone else is being harassed, or have any other concerns, please email: email@example.com, and some will work with the founding organization representatives to determine the appropriate course of action.

 If someone is found in violation of the Code of Conduct of one of the member associations, then sanctions issued may extend to C4DISC participation as well.
 We will respect the judgment of our member associations regarding their Codes of Conduct.